ericgjackson/slumbot2019/README.md

 ## Prerequisites

+You should have a version of gcc that supports C++ 17.

 Set up a "static" directory and a "cfr" directory with enough disk space available.
 Specify these paths in files.cpp.